hguoTTT/Interactive-Lab-Hub/Lab 1/README.md

 Wizard the device & Costume the Device

-The design of the updated reading posture corrector is the same as the one in week one.
+The design of the updated reading posture corrector is the same as the one in week one, but have an extra feature than allows the lamp to vibrate.